COVID-19: Here's what you need to know todayWednesday, June 23, 2021

-KINGSTON, Jamaica — More than 173.9 million coronavirus infections have been confirmed worldwide, with over 3.7 million people across 196 countries and territories having died.
+KINGSTON, Jamaica— More than 3.8 million coronavirus infections have been confirmed worldwide, with over 1.7 million people across 196 countries and territories having died.
 Majority of those infected have recovered.

-Many countries have rolled out vaccine campaigns as economies start to recover from the pandemic.
+Many countries have rolled out vaccine campaigns and started to inoculate citizens as economies struggle to recover.

-— Jamaica recorded 59 new COVID-19 cases yesterday and 14 deaths, bringing the country's pandemic totals to 49,090 cases and 988 deaths.
+– Jamaica recorded 60 additional COVID-19 cases yesterday and five deaths bringing the infection total to 49,795 and total deaths to 1,042.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login